risha-0231/Flight-Reservation/README.md

 # Flight-Reservation
+OOPs with Java Mini-project 3rd Sem

-Java application to book, cancel and view flights and reservations
+Java application to view, book and cancel flights.

+Tech stack:
+GUI- Java Swing
+Database- MySQL

+What the project does:
+->customers can view the available flights
+->each customer's details suck as name, age, address and phone no. can be entered ->customer can book flights
+->customer can cancel flights
+->customer can view reservation details